 Where to stay in Minami (Namba)

 - Luxury: Swissotel Nankai Osaka.
 A great hotel for first timers in Osaka.
 It’s perfectly located on top of the Namba Nankai Station and it offers great views!
 The rooms are large and comfortable, the staff is friendly and professional, and the buffet breakfast is excellent.
 There are seven dining options on-site.
 The hotel also features a fitness center, a spa, and a swimming pool.
+Click here to check the reviews, photos and availability.

 - Mid-range: Cross Hotel Osaka.
 This hotel is also well-located, not far fromDotonbori and the Namba Station Midosuji Line.
 The staff is helpful and very professional.
 The rooms are modern, stylish, and comfortable.
 The hotel has a restaurant, bar, and cafe.
 A nice hotel, not too expensive.
+Click here to check the reviews, photos and availability.

 - Budget: Kamon Hotel Namba.
 A calm hotel, contrasting with the bustling Minami neighborhood.
 The rooms are quite cheap, clean and comfortable.
 The design of the hotel is unique, with a stylish and cozy Japanese twist.
 The breakfast is excellent and the hotel offers a nice rooftop terrace to relax and socialize.
+Click here to check the reviews, photos and availability.

 - Find all the Minami hotels